-You still have time to fund your traditional Individual Retirement Account (IRA) for tax year 2017 before the deadline hits in April of 2018.
+You still have time to fund your traditional Individual Retirement Account (IRA) for the tax year 2017 before the deadline hits in April of 2018.
 The traditional IRA gives investors tax-write offs for contributions, tax-deferral for most capital gains, dividends, interest, rents, and other profits earned by assets held within the account.
-It can also provide heightened protection of your nest egg from creditors in bankruptcy court, and is one of the easiest, best ways to build wealth for retirement.
+It can also provide heightened protection of your nest egg from creditors in bankruptcy court and is one of the easiest, best ways to build wealth for retirement.

 You have until tax day in April of 2018 to make your 2017 IRA contribution If you want to take advantage of these benefits for the current tax filing year, but if you don't hit your annual contribution limit, you can't go back in time and fund the amounts you've missed.

 How a Traditional IRA Works

 Opening, funding, and holding an IRA over time is fairly straightforward; here's a walkthrough of the steps: